Kyuu-Ji/htb-write-up/cascade/write-up-cascade.md

 - Remote Management Use
 ```

-This group membership grants this user access to the _Audit Share_:
+This group membership grants this user access to the _Audit share_:
 ```
 smbmap -H 10.10.10.182 -u s.smith -p sT333ve2
 ```